Discontinuities cause essential spectrum on surfaces: Acknowledgements

 \section{Acknowledgements}

 \begin{small} We are grateful to Péter Bálint, Bernardo Carvalho, Daniele Galli, Marco Lenci, Carlangelo Liverani and Daniel Smania for several enlightening discussions.
+We also thank the anonymous referee for their useful comments and suggestions.
+This research is part of the authors' activity within the the UMI Group ``DinAmicI'' and the INdAM group GNFM.
 The authors are partially supported by PRIN Grant ``Regular and stochastic behaviour in dynamical systems" (PRIN 2017S35EHN).
-O.B. and G.C. are partially supported by the MIUR Excellence Department Project MatMod@TOV awarded to the Department of Mathematics, University of Rome Tor Vergata. \end{small}
+O.B. and G.C. acknowledge the MIUR Excellence Department Projects awarded to the Department of Mathematics, University of Rome Tor Vergata, CUP E83C18000100006, CUP E83C23000330006. \end{small}